viviramji/GitHubComponent/README.md

 ## Github Card Component

-Using React and Github's API I build an app that show us; name,  profile photo and company from any Github's users.
+Using React and Github's API I build an app that allows us to make a simple search and returns name,  profile photo and company from any Github's users.

 <i>My English is not very well</i>